 If you think that a question deserves a useless answer, then why bother answering?

 Furthermore we were given exact input and an exact desired result.
+What additional detail could have made the question any clearer?

 Are you posting in the right place?
 Check out Where do I post X? to know for sure.